AskMeAgain/Event-Meshinery/README.md

 Since this framework provides a single way of defining tasks, we can use this to draw diagrams via [GraphStream](https://graphstream-project.org/).
 These diagrams are rendered based on the actual implementation/connection of tasks and can be styled as you wish.
-Such a diagram can give you an easy way to argue about the actual topology of the application and is generated completely **automatically**.
+Such a diagram can give you an easy way to argue about the actual topology of the application and is generated completely **automatic**.

 ### Pictures